 1. AgentCall

-Best for: AI agents that need real phone numbers for verification, SMS, and voice.
+Best for: AI agents that need their own programmable phone number for SMS, OTP extraction, AI voice answering, and outbound calls.

 AgentCall is purpose-built for AI agents.
-Every feature — from the provisioning API to OTP auto-detection — is designed for programmatic use without human intervention.
-Numbers are real SIM-based, meaning they pass the carrier verification checks that VoIP numbers fail.
+Every feature, from the provisioning API to the OTP extraction helper, is designed for programmatic use without human intervention.

 Key features: